Photo courtesy of NHS Scotland

 Myth: I thought pregnant women should not have vaccinations.
 Is it safe?

 The programme for flu vaccine for pregnant women has been implemented in most developed countries in the world for many years; there have been no reported cases of any safety issues or concerns regarding the flu vaccine in pregnancy.
-You can read more about the flu vaccine here (NHS Choices).
+Read more about the flu vaccine on the NHS website.

 Myth: I have a needle phobia, I can have the nasal spray instead